-SWI swissinfo.ch Annual Report 2023
+SWI swissinfo.ch Annual Report 2023 - SWI swissinfo.ch

 In the video series Let’s talk, we discuss issues of relevance with high-profile guests.
 In 2023 our focus was on the main topics driving the federal election campaign.
 Here we explicitly addressed the Swiss Abroad and invited those with a stake in these issues to offer their views.

 Is there a topic you’d like to see covered in the debate?
-Write to our Let's talk host, Balz RigendingerExternal link.
+Write to our Let’s talk host, Balz Rigendinger.

-Here you can find all the previous talks.External link
+Here you can find all the previous debates.

 How crucial trust is for Switzerland